 In multiple myeloma, a sort of white blood cell called a plasma cell phone unusually.
-Normally, they create antibodies which fight infections.
+Normally, they create antibodies that fight infections.
 However, in multiple myeloma, they discharge an excessive amount of protein (called immunoglobulin) to your bones and bloodstream.
 It builds up during your body and causes organ damage.

 The plasma cells also crowd ordinary blood cells in your bones.
 They release chemicals that activate other cells to regenerate bone.
 The weak areas of bone create are called lytic lesions.
 As multiple myeloma gets worse, then those plasma cells begin to spill out of your bone marrow and spread throughout the entire body.
 This causes more manhood damage.